10 Best Hidden Black Sea Beaches in Bulgaria to Explore

 The view of the spectacular Dyuni Beach from the road will stop you in your tracks.

-If you’re driving on the older and slower road through the Black Sea resort towns Kiten, Primorsko, and Dyuni, you can’t miss the nice, long stretch of undeveloped beach with fine-grained golden sand.
+If you’re driving on the older and slower road through the Black Sea resorts Kiten, Primorsko, and Dyuni, you can’t miss the nice, long stretch of undeveloped beach with fine-grained golden sand.

 Simply park your car at the side of the road and enjoy a few hours on the long empty Dyuni Beach.